Wireshark provides several ways and formats to export packet data. This section

-Hostname: The hostname of the server that sent the object as a response to
+Hostname: The hostname of the server that sent this object.

-Content Type: The HTTP content type of this object.
+Content Type: The content type of this object.

-Help: Opens this section in the user’s guide.
+Help: Opens the “Export Objects” section in the user’s guide.

 Save All: Saves all objects in the list using the filename from the

 filename column.
 You will be asked what directory / folder to save them in.

 Close: Closes the “Export Objects” dialog.